Another Swell Trip

 Back then, we found it to be a relatively easy hike through an inspiring pair of slot canyons.

-Conditions in these canyons can change with every new flash flood, and this year, the canyon seemed threw a few obstacles at us we didn’t remember from before.
+Conditions in these canyons can change with every new flash flood, and this year, the canyon threw a few obstacles at us we didn’t remember from before.

 It didn’t always look pretty, but Dianne did splendidly with her new, after-market knee.